 After the patient passed away, his family sued the anesthesiologist claiming, “that the defendant deviated from the accepted standard of care for the average qualified anesthesiologist when he failed to immediately recognize and appreciate the patient’s postoperative respiratory crisis, and immediately re-intubate the patient after initial attempts to ventilate him with a bag and mask failed.”
 The case was settled before going to trial for $2 million.

 If you or a loved one has encountered any form of medical negligence or medical malpractice due to anesthesiology, seek legal counsel with a lawyer, like a medical negligence lawyer in Cleveland, OH from Mishkind Kulwicki Law Co., LPA, immediately.
 Timing is crucial when presenting a medical malpractice case to the court so do not wait.
-The attorney can conduct a thorough investigation and determine if you have cause for filing a lawsuit.
-You may be eligible for compensation after seeking legal recourse for your anesthesiology malpractice case.
+The medical malpractice lawyer Philadelphia, PA can conduct a thorough investigation and determine if you have cause for filing a lawsuit.
+You may be eligible for compensation after seeking legal recourse with a Philadelphia medical malpractice lawyer for your anesthesiology malpractice case.